michel-moreira/product-preview-card-component-solution/README.md

 ```

 - Working with flexible display using the flexbox properties, positioning elements on the screen.

+- Working yet with positionin elements on screen with CSS Grid too.

 - Working with external fonts (Google fonts) to improve a better custom apparence.